 |By Bob Rotert|

 Very beautiful route, and I think it's one of the best in the Monument.

-The crux pitch is a classic example of where individual climber hand size is going to push the grade one way or another.
+The crux pitch, #3 or #4, depending on how you do this, is a classic example of where individual climber hand size is going to push the grade one way or another.
 It will be much harder for folks with larger hands and would be much, much, easier for thinner hands.
-The difficulty factor really changes depending on how your hands fit the crack.
+Like most desert splitters this size.
+The difficulty factor really changes depending on how well your hands fit the crack.

 Sep 24, 2012